 10 of 10

 Are you bored with the same old green plants?
-You won't find a hint of green on this psychedelic wonder, which screams orange, red and purple from every cell, even on its stems.
-Best to pair this diva with a calming silver or grey plant, to avoid visual confusion.
+You won't find a hint of green on this psychedelic wonder that screams orange, red and purple from every cell, even on its stems.
+It's best to pair this diva with a calming silver or grey plant to avoid visual confusion.